fentas/o-auth/README.md

 ![oauth workflow](http://blog.vjeux.com/wp-content/uploads/2012/03/githublogin1.png)

+#### Side note to blog post ~ `Phase 2 - Get access token`
+I left out _Phase 2 - Get access token_ by purpose.
+Because of **Security reasons**!
+With this token you can do everything in limitations of the requested scope from everywhere you want.
+I think you shouldn't toss it out that way.
+Keep it save, keep it server side.

 ## Getting started
 Most likely you have to register your app/site for oauth at your chosen service.
 (In github ~ User page > Edit profile > Applications > Register new application...)